vega/vega-label/README.md

 ![scatter_asteroids](pics/label_scatter_asteroids.png)

 Symbol is used as the base mark to label.
-Here is the [Vega Specification](./specs/label_scatter_asteroids.vg.json)
+Here is the [Vega Specification](./specs/label_scatter_asteroids.vg.json).

-The data is from The Data Intensive Research in Astrophysics and Cosmology at the University of Washington
+The data is from The Data Intensive Research in Astrophysics and Cosmology at the University of Washington.